cytoscape/network-ptm-integration/README.md

 # network-ptm-integration
-This repo tracks the work of data-driven addition of phosphorylation sites to proteins in networks (and pathways).
+This repo tracks the work of data-driven addition of phosphorylation sites to proteins in networks (and pathways), through scripts.
+Rather than visualizing for example phosphoproteomics data on pathways by mapping data to manually curated phospho sites, the idea is to use scripting tools (RCy3) to add sites in a data-driven manner.
+Phosphosite abundance data could be mapped directly via the parent identifier (UniProt) to the pathway, and sites could be visualized as a typical oval PTM node offset from the parent node.
+Alternatively (Reuben's idea), data could be visualized as stripes on the node corresponding to domains.
+The user could choose to visualize all sites in the data or the subset that are relevant to a specific pathway/network based on existing kinases.
+Kinase-substrate data will be collected from PhosphoSitePlus: https://www.phosphosite.org/staticDownloads.